Graduate Certificate/Diploma/MA in Autism Studies

 Graduate Certificate in Autism Studies

-The one-year Level 9 Graduate Certificate in Autism Studies (GCAS) is designed to provide students with an in-depth understanding of autism and explores overlapping areas from experiential, educational, supportive and behavioural perspectives.
+The one-year Level 9 Graduate Certificate in Autism Studies (GCAS) is designed to provide students with an in-depth understanding of autism and explores overlapping areas from experiential, educational and supportive perspectives.

 Graduate Diploma in Autism Studies

 The one-year Level 9 Graduate Diploma in Autism Studies (GDAS) is designed to provide students with an in-depth understanding of research methods and current topics in autism research.
 This unique programme combines training and teaching in practical research methods, the impact of research on current practices, and the opportunity to complete a project incorporating a practical model for reflection on practice.

 MA in Autism Studies - Due to run Academic Year 2024-2025